NAB probes housing scheme

 The scrutiny of the record revealed that the accused persons were operating the Doctors Colony Housing Scheme illegally without obtaining permission/No-Objection Certificate from authorities concerned.

-The press release said the affectees should approach NAB, Khyber Pakhtunkhwa office, located in Hayatabad, Peshawar for getting their claims registered during the office hours.
+The press release said the affectees should approach the National Accountability Bureau, Khyber Pakhtunkhwa office, located in Hayatabad, Peshawar for getting their claims registered during the office hours.

 PESHAWAR: The National Accountability Bureau (NAB) Khyber Pakhtunkhwa has initiated an inquiry into a housing scheme in the Mardan district.